hikarin/aquario/README.md

     $ ./aquario -GC copying

-  Or to run Aquario with Mark and Compact collector, put the following command:
+  Or to run Aquario with simple Mark-Compact collector, put the following command:

     $ ./aquario -GC mark_compact